-Note: ATTs and event study estimates of the impact of free public transport on road emissions (CO2) per capita in Luxembourg for different model specifications with 95% confidence bands based on placebo estimates.
+Note: ATTs and event study estimates of the impact of free public transport on road emissions (CO_2) per capita in Luxembourg for different model specifications with 95% confidence bands based on placebo estimates.

-The control units that contribute to the synthetic control together with their respective weights for the third specification are graphically shown in Figure B.1 in Appendix B. The regions with the largest weights come from Belgium, Denmark, Spain, Hungary, Italy, and Poland.
-Regions from the Netherlands also receive sizable weights.
-Czechia, Finland, France, and Slovakia enter the synthetic control with smaller weights and only 1-2 regions each.
+The control units that contribute to the synthetic control together with their respective weights for the third specification are graphically shown in Figure B.1 in Appendix B. The regions with the largest weights come from Belgium, Denmark, Spain, Finland, Italy, Netherlands, and Portugal.
+In addition, Austria, Czechia, Greece, France, Hungary, Ireland, and Latvia receive weights.
 Belgium, Denmark, Finland, and the Netherlands are among the EU countries with the highest GDP per capita and thus most comparable to Luxembourg in this respect.
-While Poland and Italy have the highest motorization rate after Luxembourg.
+While Italy is among EU countries with the highest motorization rate after Luxembourg.
 It is therefore quite reasonable that the regions contributing to the synthetic control are taken from these countries.

 Figure B.2 in Appendix B shows how well the SDID estimation aligns pre-treatment trends for Luxembourg and its synthetic control.
 Luxembourg is shown as a solid line and the weighted average across control regions according to the SDID unit weights as a dashed line.
 The figure also shows the average pre-treatment trend in the adjusted outcome variable over all regions and the unweighted average over regions that received a positive weight.
-Figure (a) shows the absolute level of trends, while Figure (b) standardizes the trends so that they are visually more easily comparable.6 preferable over standard DID and SC methods.
+Figure (a) shows the absolute level of trends, while Figure (b) standardizes the trends so that they are visually more easily comparable.7

+The absolutes levels of the adjusted outcome differs markedly between Luxembourg and the different controls.
+This reinforces our argument that the SDID procedure is preferable over standard DID and SC methods.
 We can see from the standardized trends in part b of the figure that pre-treatment trends for Luxembourg and the average across all regions shows the biggest visual difference in trends.
 The unweighted average across regions that received a positive weight is a much better fit.
 The best fit seems to be between Luxembourg and the weighted average according to the SDID unit weights.